Last update: 2022-11-16

-- Close physical contact with an infectious person (not casual everyday contact)
+- Close physical contact (such as oral-anal sex) with a sick person (not passed through casual contact)

 If an epidemic occurs

-- Promote safe, clean drinking water (including a clean, covered water container in the household)
+- Store water in clean, covered water container

 Community-based assessment - questions